-This guide is intended for first-time Skylark users and provides an overview of how to connect and configure Swift Navigation and third-party devices for Skylark and acquire precise position solutions.
+This guide provides an overview of how to connect and configure Swift Navigation and third-party devices for Skylark and acquire precise position solutions.

 Currently, Skylark correction service is available in the continental USA, Europe, South Korea, Japan, Taiwan and Australia.
 More regions will be supported in the near future.